-Give your brand identity through your tone of voice
+Give your brand an identity with your tone of voice

 Date

-The story of your brand may well be ground-breaking: but if you tell your story in a way that puts everyone to sleep, you're not going to leave a lasting impression.
-That is why your brand must have an attractive and appropriate tone of voice.
-Because a brand is much more than a logo.
-It's your personality.
-In this blog post you will discover why a clear tone of voice is so important and how to define this for your brand.
+Your brand’s story may be great, but if you tell it in a way that puts everyone to sleep, you won’t leave a lasting impression.
+That’s why your brand needs an appealing and fitting tone of voice.
+In this blog post, you’ll learn why a tone of voice is important and how to outline one for your brand.

-Tone of voice is more than a stylistic element
+Tone of voice: more than a style element

-By determining a tone of voice for your brand, you create a foothold that allows you to speak from the same personality throughout all your communication (online and offline, from large pieces of text to micro copy).
-And that has more impact than you think.
+By outlining a tone of voice for your brand, you create a common thread to use so you can speak from the same personality across all channels (on- and offline, from big pieces of text to microcopy).

-By being consistent, you give people a clear picture of your brand and this means that they can build trust and connections with you faster.
-After all, as a brand you want to build a relationship with (potential) customers.
-On a website or app, you create that relationship by engaging in dialogue with the user – through words that you use.
-How those words sound and the emotions they evoke is essential.
+By being consistent, people get a clear image of your brand, trust you more easily, and connect to you more easily.
+After all, as a brand, you want to build a relationship with (potential) customers.
+On a website or app, you can create that relationship by talking to your users.
+How that will sound and the emotion you will evoke when you do so are essential elements to consider beforehand.

 Talk the talk, walk the walk

-Compare the copy on your website, app, social media ... with the ideal representative of your brand.
-To appear convincing, they must not only say the right things: they must also make sure that those words sound sincere.
-If there is a difference between the verbal (your explicit message) and the non-verbal (the feeling you radiate), people become suspicious and are less likely to believe you.
+Compare the copy on your website, app, social media, etc., with the ideal representative of your brand.
+To come across as credible, that person should say the right things and sound sincere.
+If there is a difference between the words you share and the message or sentiment behind them, people will grow suspicious and become less inclined to believe you.

 An example:

-Suppose your company focuses on innovation.
-This, both in terms of products and working methods, and the way you deal with customers.
-Your approach is hands-on, you think in an agile way, you are always one step ahead of the competition.
-And then you write sentences like "Please enter your email address so we can send you our monthly newsletter."
-Something isn’t right there.
-You can say that you are innovative, but the words that you use say otherwise.
-And that's a problem.
+Let’s say your company focuses strongly on innovation – in terms of products, way of working, and customer rapport.
+Your approach is hands-on, you have a youthful outlook on things, and you are always one step ahead of the competition.
+And then you share lines like “Please enter your email address so that we can send you our monthly newsletter.”
+Something’s not right.
+You may say you’re innovative, but your message tells me something else.

 Define your target audience and the relationship you want to build with them

-• Which people do you want to reach?
-Think of age, gender, education level, where do they live
+• Who do you want to reach?
+Think of age, gender, education level, place of residence, etc.

-• What are the needs and problems of your target group?
-After all, your service or product should make their lives easier (eg. "I have dry skin").
+• What do they need, and which challenges do they face?
+Your service or product should make their lives easier (i.e. they have dry skin).

-• What are their dreams and aspirations?
-What do they want to achieve by buying your product? (e.g. "I want healthy skin")
+• What are their wishes and dreams?
+What do they want to achieve by buying your product? (i.e. hydrated skin).

-• Once you have answered these questions, you can address your target audience in a more personal way, using content that really meets their needs, and you can also write effective calls-to-action more easily.
+Once you can answer those questions, you can address your audience in a more personal way, create content that fits their needs and write calls to action that are more effective.

 Your users are the best copywriters

-Do I always have to sound the same?
+Does that mean I have to sound the same all the time?

-The above tone spectrum suggests, among other things, that when someone subscribes to the newsletter, they are welcomed with a light-hearted and informal email.
-On the other hand, if a user has skipped an essential step when installing an app, they get a notification about it that is written in a more serious tone.
-Naturally the extremes of your tone spectrum and (the placement of) your touchpoints differ per brand.
+The tone spectrum above demonstrates, among other things, how someone subscribing to the newsletter will be welcomed with a light-hearted and informal email.
+Has a user skipped an essential step while installing the app?
+Then they would get a notification about that in a more serious tone.
+The extremes of your tone spectrum and (the placement of) your touchpoints are different for every brand.

 Better late than never